ntoll/workflow/README.txt

 meeting, assessment, interview, deployment test, feature freeze and so on.

-Event - is a specification for something that is supposed to happen whilst in this state.
+Event - is a specification for something that is supposed to happen whilst in a state.
 In the HR project events might be: 'Meeting to approve job specification', 'Meeting of review board' or 'Contact all managers conducting employee interviews'.
 The issue tracker might have: 'Check for duplicate issue', 'Check unit tests pass on staging server'.
 The roles field indicates *who* is to participate in the event.
-I've also included fields for cost estimation and an is_mandatory flag.
+I've also included an is_mandatory flag.
 An event can be associated with many EventTypes.

-WorkflowManager - is a core model to link "things" to workflows in a similar way to User objects having a profile.
+WorkflowActivity - is a core model to link "things" to workflows in a similar way to User objects having a profile.
 Vacancy and Issue instances in the HR and issue tracker examples should reference a WorkflowManager.
 The WorkflowManager simply references an active Workflow and contains created_on and completed_on